 How long do the appointments last?

-Appointments last for up to 55 minutes each session.
+Appointments are booked for up to 55 minutes each session.
 Sometimes the first session will last a little longer if needed.

-It is important that you are on time for your appointment otherwise your time may have to be cut short.
-We usually have other appointments booked in before and after yours.
+It is important that you are on time for your appointment, otherwise your time may have to be cut short.
+There are usually other appointments booked in before and after yours.
 If you are more than 20 minutes late your appointment may be cancelled.

 How many appointments will I need?

 This will depend on your individual circumstances.
 Some people only need one or a few sessions to get the help they need.
-However other people benefit from attending more sessions for a variety of reasons.
+Other people benefit from attending more sessions for a variety of reasons.
 People who have experienced trauma, for example, may benefit from engaging in longer term therapy, which is available with Hope Counselling Service.
-This is something that we regularly discuss throughout the counselling process.
+This is something that can be discussed at your initial appointment.

 Can I bring a parent?

 If you are a young person and would like to bring your parent or carer for support to your first session, you are able to do so.
-This may help you to feel at ease and/or your parents may be able to offer insight and information that is relevant to your counselling experience.
+This may help you to feel at ease and/or your parent/carer may be able to offer insight and information that is relevant to your counselling experience.

 Can I bring my partner?

-If you would like to attend counselling with your partner to address issues within your relationship, you can discuss this with your counsellor and seek advice on the best approach for you and partner.
+If you would like to attend counselling with your partner to address issues within your relationship, you can discuss this with Melinda and seek advice on the best approach for you and partner.
 However, please be aware that ongoing couple counselling is not available with Hope Counselling Service at this stage.

 Why should I see a counsellor?

 There are many reasons why a person might seek counselling.
-Some people see a counsellor for things such as seeking guidance on a difficult life decision, or to help work towards goals.
+Some people choose to see a counsellor to seek guidance on a difficult life decision, or to help work towards goals.
 Others seek support for relationship difficulties or breakdown, or experiencing the loss of a loved one.
-Some other difficulties you might need some help with are: low mood or mood swings, feelings of fear or anxiety, addiction, emotional difficulties, issues with self harm, or thoughts of suicide.
+Some other difficulties you might seek help for are: low mood or mood swings, feelings of fear or anxiety, addiction, emotional difficulties, issues with self harm, or thoughts of suicide.
 A person can also benefit from counselling after experiencing a traumatic event, or if they are struggling with difficulties experienced in the past.
 However there are many reasons why someone might see a counsellor.

 What if I need to cancel my appointment or if I don’t turn up?

-There is a cancellation fee for missed appointments.
+There may be a cancellation fee for missed appointments.

-Although we know that life happens and sometimes you have to cancel appointments, we do ask that you give us as much notice as possible.
-We usually have a waiting list and may be able to offer your appointment time to someone else who is waiting.
+Although ‘life happens’ and sometimes you have to cancel appointments, you are asked to give us as much notice as possible.
+There is usually a waiting list and your appointment time could be used by someone else who is waiting.